Conditions (magazine)

 Conditions (full title: Conditions: a feminist magazine of writing by women with a particular emphasis on writing by lesbians) was a lesbian feminist literary magazine that came out biannually from 1976 to 1980 and annually from 1980 until 1990, and included poetry, prose, essays, book reviews, and interviews.
 It was founded in Brooklyn, New York, by Elly Bulkin, Jan Clausen, Irena Klepfisz and Rima Shore.

+The full Conditions catalog is available on the Lesbian Poetry Archive.

 Publishing collective

 Conditions was a magazine that emphasized the lives and writings of lesbians, and, throughout its history, maintained an all-lesbian collective.
 This collective expressed a "long standing commitment to diversity; of writing style and content and of background of contributors", within the lesbian and feminist communities.
 Conditions was especially dedicated to publishing the work of lesbians, in particular working-class lesbians and lesbians of color.

+It was associated with the women in print movement, an effort by second-wave feminists to establish autonomous communications networks of feminist periodicals, presses, and bookstores created by and for women.
+Beginning in 1968, over 500 feminist publications were established in the United States.
+Many, like Conditions, were operated as collectives.

 While the founders were all white, Conditions was committed to promoting multiracial, multicultural, and multiethnic voices from its inception.
 By the early 1980s, the magazine had a diverse group of editors, especially under the leadership of Cheryl L. Clarke.